How to Strengthen Your Nails, According to the ProsJune 12, 2023

 Tip #4: Hydrate Your Nails

-The most important thing you can do to strengthen your nails is apply cuticle oil every day (we like TK) to hydrate and moisturize your nails.
+The most important thing you can do to strengthen your nails is apply cuticle oil every day to hydrate and moisturize your nails.
 Remark explains that having weak nails should be treated similarly to having weak hair.
-“If you over bleach or damage your hair with heat styling, you wouldn’t forgo using product, you’d utilize a mask, a moisturizing treatment or a deep conditioner to help regain your hair’s strength,” she says.
-“Our nails and our hair are made of the same proteins, so if your nails are weak, use cuticle oil, use a strengthening treatment, and choose a hydrating base coat.”
+“If you over bleach or damage your hair with heat styling, you wouldn’t forgo using product — you’d utilize a mask, a moisturizing treatment or a deep conditioner to help regain your hair’s strength,” she says.
+“Our nails and our hair are made of the same proteins, so if your nails are weak, use cuticle oil, use a strengthening treatment and choose a hydrating base coat.”

 “A consistent nail-care regimen is the best way to keep nails strong and healthy,” says Choi.
 She recommends applying a strengthening treatment or base coat to natural nails, even if you’re not applying polish on top.
 “Nail strengtheners like JINsoon HyperRepair help restore nails to a healthy, hydrated, strong and nourished state,” she says.
 “They contain ingredients that promote nail growth and health while preventing brittleness and breakage.”

 You should also apply cuticle oil every day to keep your cuticles and nail beds moisturized.
 We love the Essie On a Roll Apricot Cuticle Oil, which has a fast-absorbing formula and an easy, on-the-go format for mess-free reapplication.
 Remember, consistency is key when it comes to trying to repair weak, brittle nails.